eatyourpeas/checktick/docs/surveys.md

 ## Managing access to surveys

 - Add survey members with roles (Creator, Viewer)
-- Organization Admins can manage any survey within their org
+- Organisation Admins can manage any survey within their org
 - Survey Creators can edit structure and manage members for that survey

 ## Progress tracking